Sid Rainey

-Sid Rainey (born in 1968 in Sligo, Ireland) is an Irish musician and television producer known for Underground Ernie and his work as a musician and comedy writer.
+Sidney Rainey (born 1968) is an Irish musician and producer.
+He is known for co-creating the animated series Underground Ernie with John Deery and his work as a musician and comedy writer.

 Compulsion

 Rainey first came to prominence as the bass player for Irish punk band Compulsion in 1990.

 Television production

-Sid Rainey has been involved in film and television in the U.K. for almost fifteen years creating animated children's television, comedy panel quiz shows, sit-coms, talk-based music interview shows, feature films and short films.
-He co-created and executive produced the hit cartoon series Underground Ernie which was broadcast on the BBC and in various territories around the world.
+Rainey has been involved in film and television in the U.K. for almost fifteen years creating animated children's television, comedy panel quiz shows, sit-coms, talk-based music interview shows, feature films and short films.
+With John Deery, he co-created & executive produced the hit cartoon series Underground Ernie which was broadcast on the BBC and in various territories around the world.

-He also has done stand-up comedy and was the bassist for the world-famous post punk band Compulsion and was signed to One Little Indian UK/Interscope Records US.
+He also has done stand-up comedy and was the bassist for the post punk band Compulsion and was signed to One Little Indian UK/Interscope Records US.

 In August 2015, Sid directed a W.B.
 Yeats play The Resurrection.
 He is currently finishing a series of film and television projects, a stage play and a new animated TV series.